| |

 In January of 1959, my father purchased a new

-Gibson Les Paul Custom Sunburst guitar.
+Gibson Les Paul Custom Gold Top guitar.

 The photo to the right is of me and my little brother LaMont.
 He watched intently as I practiced.
 I was